Moezusb/energy-advisor-v2/README.md

-# Building Energy Advisor V2
+# Building Energy Advisor V2 - WIP
 ## Phase 1: Data Layer (Complete)

 This is a modular rebuild of the Building Energy Advisor tool with: